evilDave/DCAvailability/README.md

 [![License](https://img.shields.io/cocoapods/l/DCAvailability.svg?style=flat)](http://cocoapods.org/pods/DCAvailability)
 [![Platform](https://img.shields.io/cocoapods/p/DCAvailability.svg?style=flat)](http://cocoapods.org/pods/DCAvailability)

-**NOTE: Does not work with modules enabled(*)** - need to figure out how Availability.h gets included and how to redefine the macros.
-I thought that adding a prefix header and importing DCAvailability.h would work but the macros don't seem to get modified.
-I don't know enough about how modules work to fix this at the moment.

 Modifies the availability macros so that usage of API introduced after the Development Target causes a deprecation warning.

 Any such libraries will be weak linked (which is the usual behaviour of the old macros and the availability attributes).

-\* *According to http://clang.llvm.org/docs/Modules.html it looks like there are some smarts to prevent define collisions and to ensure that undefs remain active no matter what the order of include.
-Sounds like that is what is causing it not to work.
-But it also sounds like this scenario (one header redefining macros in a different header) should be supported and it's just a matter of figuring out how to make it work - probably will need to create a module.*

 ## Installation